-- 5.1 For non-autonomous robots, points shall be awarded in the following manner: - 5.1.1 4 points for each pair of objects (one in each basket.) - 5.1.2 1 point for any unpaired object left in either basket. - 5.2 For autonomous robots, the points scheme shall be as follows: - 5.2.1 2 bonus points for autonomous vehicles if it drops at least one object. - 5.2.2 8 points for each pair of objects (one in each basket.) - 5.2.3 2 point for any unpaired object left in either basket. - 5.3 The time for the first cargo to be dropped will also be recorded, and shall be used as a tie-breaker. - 5.4 There are no penalties for hitting the tank walls or the window frame as compared to previours year's rules. - 5.5 To be considered for prizes, at least one object should be dropped in either basket.
+- 5.1 For non-autonomous robots, points shall be awarded in the following manner: - 5.1.1 4 points for each pair of objects (one in each basket.) - 5.1.2 1 point for any unpaired object left in either basket. - 5.2 For autonomous robots, the points scheme shall be as follows: - 5.2.1 2 bonus points for autonomous vehicles if it drops at least one object. - 5.2.2 8 points for each pair of objects (one in each basket.) - 5.2.3 2 point for any unpaired object left in either basket. - 5.3 The time for the first cargo to be dropped will also be recorded, and shall be used as a tie-breaker. - 5.4 There are no penalties for hitting the tank walls or the window frame.
+For RC, only ONE participant is allowed to operate ONE robot.
+The handler / controller and robot will be paired and identified during registration and caging. - 5.5 To be considered for prizes, at least one object should be dropped in either basket for autonomous robots, and two objects in each basket for RC robots.